cdmuir/tealeaves/README.md

     (`tleaf` and `tleaves` for single and multiple parameter sets, respectively).

-In this vignette, I'll show you how to:
+In this vignette, I’ll show you how to:

 -   run a minimum worked example using default parameters
 -   replace default parameters